 According to the Social Security Administration, the Appeals Council is the final level of administrative review for the agency.
-Contact one of our Social Security Disability lawyers today for help with your appeal.
+Contact a Phoenix Social Security Disability lawyer at Phillips Disability today for help with your appeal.

 In order to have your case remanded, or reheard, by another administrative law judge (ALJ) you must find an error of fact or law in the judges decision.
 Below are a few errors that could get your case remanded.

 Insufficient Weight was Given to Your Treating Physicians Opinion